All Episodes

 Things just move too fast nowadays.

-I'll tell you, there's there is more and more concern in the bowels of the Democratic Party over the blogosphere than you can possibly imagine.
+I'll tell you, there is more and more concern in the bowels of the Democratic Party over the blogosphere than you can possibly imagine.

-I mean, they are really afraid that this party, if depending on what happens with Lament and Lieberman, and they they see no win-win in there, by the way.
+Especially these Democrats that consider themselves centrists, like the Democrat Leadership Council, I mean, they are really afraid that this party, if depending on what happens with Lament and Lieberman, and they see no win-win in there, by the way, if Lament wins, it's bad news.

-You go if you go to some of these uh Democrat blog sites today, you will read some of the most virulent move on.org, I think it is, some of the most virulent anti-Semitic comments from the American left about Joel Lieberman.
+If you go to some of these Democrat blog sites today, you will read some of the most virulent, moveon.org, I think it is, some of the most virulent anti-Semitic comments from the American left about Joe Lieberman that you can imagine.

-Uh it's gotten to the point that the people that run that site have been asked to take some of these comments down, and the guy that runs the site says, well, we actually don't think it's our members.
+It's gotten to the point that the people that run that site have been asked to take some of these comments down, and the guy that runs the site says, well, we actually don't think it's our members.

 Yeah, nice try.

-He says, you know, actually, in in terms of where the Democratic Party is, Nancy Pelosi actually is a centrist.
+He says, you know, actually, in terms of where the Democratic Party is, Nancy Pelosi actually is a centrist.

 Not that she is a political centrist, but that she is in the center of where the party is.

-Well, look at you've got the black caucus and their socialists.
+You've got the black caucus and their socialists.

-You've got the Hispanic caucus and their socialists, and you've got the blogosphere and some of these other people that are just off the charts.
+And you've got the blogosphere and some of these other people that are just off the charts.

 Hard to characterize them as anything other than social commies.

-Uh as you put Pelosi in there, and and by virtue of how far left the Democratic Party has gone, you could claim, Byron York does anyway, that that she could be considered a centrist, even though she's a full-fledged, purebred San Francisco liberal in terms of where the party is, she is a centrist.
+You put Pelosi in there, and by virtue of how far left the Democratic Party has gone, you could claim, Byron York does anyway, that she could be considered a centrist, even though she's a full-fledged, pure-bred San Francisco liberal.

-They don't when has going left ever won them an election?
+They don't, when has going left ever won them an election?

-Uh the Connecticut Democrat Senate primary has put a national spotlight on the inner workings of a Democrat Party, and they weren't pretty.
+The Connecticut Democrat Senate primary has put a national spotlight on the inner workings of a Democrat Party, and they weren't pretty.

-Voters saw a far left wing of the party with remarkable sway over a mainstream majority with little interest in a fight.
+Voters saw a far-left wing of the party with remarkable sway over a mainstream majority with little interest in a fight.

 You know what's interesting?